 The Panasonic Lumix DC-G9 and the Sony Alpha A6500 are two enthusiast cameras that were officially introduced, respectively, in November 2017 and October 2016.
 Both the G9 and the A6500 are mirrorless interchangeable lens cameras that are based on a Four Thirds (G9) and an APS-C sensor.
 The Panasonic has a resolution of 20.2 megapixel, whereas the Sony provides 24 MP.

-An illustration of the physical size and weight of the Panasonic G9 and the Sony A6500 is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the G9 – represents 100 percent across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Panasonic G9 and the Sony A6500.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the G9 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6500 is considerably smaller (39 percent) than the Panasonic G9.
 Moreover, the A6500 is markedly lighter (31 percent) than the G9.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.